MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-sample-data.md

 ms.service: aibuilder
 ms.topic: conceptual
 ms.custom:
-ms.date: 12/31/2019
+ms.date: 03/19/2021
 ms.author: Jofernan
 ms.reviewer: kvivek
 ---

 # Use sample data to do form processing

-To explore the possibilities of form processing, you can get started by building and training a form-processing model that uses sample invoices.
+To explore the possibilities of form processing, you can get started by building and training a form processing model that uses sample invoices.

 ## Get the sample data